Tyler Cavanaugh

-Tyler Robert Cavanaugh (born February 9, 1994) is an American professional basketball player for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Tyler Robert Cavanaugh (born February 9, 1994) is an American professional basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).
 He played college basketball for Wake Forest and George Washington.

 College career

 Cavanaugh started his college career at Wake Forest University, where he played two seasons from 2012 to 2014.
 He transferred to George Washington University for his last two seasons, where he played from 2015 to 2017.
 He was twice named second-team All-Atlantic 10 Conference and in 2016 won the National Invitation Tournament, earning MVP honors.
 As a senior, Cavanaugh averaged 18.3 points, 8.4 rebounds and 2.0 assists per game.

 Professional career

 Atlanta Hawks / Erie BayHawks (2017–2018)

 On November 5, 2017, after signing a training camp deal and later being waived by the Atlanta Hawks and playing a game for the Erie BayHawks earlier in the season, Cavanaugh signed a two-way contract with Atlanta.
-He made his NBA debut the same day, collecting a rebound in the Hawks’ win.
+He made his NBA debut the same day, collecting a rebound in the Hawks' win.

-On December 18, 2017, the Hawks signed Cavanauagh to a two-year contract after tallying the fourth highest three-point field goal percentage among rookies.
+On December 18, 2017, the Hawks signed Cavanauagh to a two-year contract after tallying the fourth-highest three-point field goal percentage among rookies.
 Cavanaugh played impressively while most of the team's front-line was out due to injuries.
 He became the second player to convert his original two-way contract into a full contract (only behind Mike James), as well as the first to receive a multi-year contract after finishing his original contract.
-He passed his career-highs in points, rebounds, and assists with 16 points, six rebounds, and two assists in a 106–105 loss to the New Orleans Pelicans on November 13, 2017.
+He passed his career highs in points, rebounds, and assists with 16 points, six rebounds, and two assists in a 106–105 loss to the New Orleans Pelicans on November 13, 2017.
 On December 9, 2017, he scored 14 points, along with 3 three-pointers, in a win over the Orlando Magic.
 On May 11, 2018, he was waived by the Hawks.